 In a well-lit area, screen color can also strongly influence the impression of picture quality—images on darker screens (LCD or plasma) can appear to have more contrast and greater saturation.
 Most LCD sets have very dark-colored screens, but some models incorporate a glossy screen finish that acts like a pair of sunglasses, making video black appear even darker (boosting picture contrast).
 Just be aware that these shiny screen surfaces can also increase distracting reflections.
 If you want to use an LCD TV in a darkened environment, consider choosing a model that can automatically dim its picture in response to reduced room light levels—or one that you can easily adjust manually—to reduce eye strain.

 Make the Right Connections

 Your ideal HDTV should provide enough video connections not only for now, but for the foreseeable future.
 The most important input is the High Definition Multimedia Interface (HDMI), which supports most forms of digital video and audio (from upscaling DVD and Blu-ray players, game consoles, set-top boxes, cameras, camcorders, phones, tablets, and PCs) using a single cable.
-Smaller HDTVs should provide a minimum of two HDMI ports and larger ones at least four.
-If you plan to hook up older analog video devices to your HDTV, make sure your new set provides enough of these connectors too, as many manufacturers are reducing the number of analog inputs on newer sets.
+Most HDTVs have three or four HDMI ports, but some might only have two.
+It's the best way to send 1080p video from your devices to your screen with one cable, and will be the way you connect your main sources of entertainment to your HDTV.
+If you plan to hook up older, analog video devices to your HDTV, make sure your new set provides enough of these connectors too, as many manufacturers are reducing the number of analog inputs on newer sets.

 3D, Web Apps, and Other Extras